 The Corps and DEQ plan to decide on critical cleanup actions over the next two years.
 People that rely on clean water and locally-caught fish deserve a say.
 Riverkeeper pairs in-depth legal and technical research with grassroots organizing to empower people to engage in cleanup decisions.
 We are also working in solidarity with Yakama Nation, which fought for years for a seat at the table to make critical decisions about a cleanup that affects treaty fishing rights.
 The goal: final cleanup decisions that protect people’s health and local fish.

-- Press Release: Community Forum on Languishing Bradford Island Cleanup Draws Crowd
+- Community Forum on Languishing Bradford Island Cleanup Draws Crowd, Press Release, August 7, 2019.

-- Fact Sheet: Demand Government Cleanup at Columbia River Toxic Cleanup Site
+- Demand Government Cleanup at Columbia River Toxic Cleanup Site, Fact Sheet, 2019

-- Fact Sheet: Fishing Near Bradford Island: A Guide to Protecting Your Health from Toxic Pollution Near Bonneville Dam
+- Fishing Near Bradford Island: A Guide to Protecting Your Health from Toxic Pollution Near Bonneville Dam, Fact Sheet, 2019

 - U.S. Army Corps of Engineers Bradford Island Cleanup Website